glouisin/Flight-Monitoring-for-radiocontrolled-aircraft/README.md

 - **Complete system analysis** and architecture overview
 - **Technical documentation** of all sensors and modules used
 - **Detailed test results** and performance validation
-- **Step-by-step implementation guide** for deployment
 - **Hardware specifications** and wiring diagrams
 - **Communication protocols** and data formats
 - **Recommendations** for future improvements and scaling
-- **Troubleshooting guide** for common issues

-### **IMPORTANT: Consult the report for a comprehensive understanding of the project**

-The report is your primary resource for:
-- Understanding the complete system design
-- Implementing the system correctly
-- Troubleshooting issues
-- Optimizing performance

----

 ## 🚀 Quick Start Guide